imgntn/prettymuni/README.md

 - [] hover data for vehicles
 - [] inbound/ outbound checkboxes
 - [] different color ring for inbound / outbound
-- [] visual inbound outbound indicator.  maybe hatching. tried h
 - [] draw route stops + paths
-- [] a neat vehicle svg
-- [] active color of tile is bus route color
+- [x] active color of tile is bus route color
 - [] scale text inside of circles to fit always
 - [] scale vehicle groups down as you zoom in so the fit the streets.
 - [] monochrome pallete choice